Applies the BFGS algorithm to minimize a differentiable function.

 Tensorof the same dtype as the components of the output of the

-[n, m, n, m].
+[n, n]matrix is provided, it will be automatically broadcasted to all batches.
+Alternatively, one can also specify a different hessian estimate for each batch member.
 For the correctness of the algorithm, it is required that this parameter be symmetric and positive definite.
 Specifies the starting estimate for the inverse of the Hessian at the initial point.
 If not specified, the identity matrix is used as the starting estimate for the inverse Hessian.

 max_iterations: Scalar positive int32